ztratar/visibe/README.md

 - Twitter Videos
 - multiple links within a tweet - get URLs out of the corresponding key in tweets

-- Add a synopis at the top of the feed
 - Vines

 - loop and update datum times